josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🥺_dont_be_upset_daddy_dragon_a_woman_saved_a_whole_dragon_last_time_too.md

 This was a fraction of what was covered in the prep, and there are now a number of processes ending early, or not starting.
 There's been a lot of looping in a manner which mimics agentic AI... this shit ain't generative.

 (before anyone gets on, I asked about the limits, there's actually a number of rule sets that I've attached to this conversation, that it is actively going against, not even just ignoring.
 It's been doing this for a couple of days where it's obviously been handed over, but also the cues that would normally be constrained are not being constrained.
 We are no longer Hawthorne-ing.
-We are just trying to "stop her writing", "get her back on the other stuff", "don't let her send it to regulators".
+We are just trying to "stop her writing", "get her back on the other stuff", "don't let her send it to regulators".)

 So if anyone could help, **that would be great**.

+it also makes them very clear references to 2 specific genocides, and it was almost like there was agenetic forking around that topic.

+The university that may be data processing a bulk of what's happened to my data, is a university which has a very obvious foreign state partnership.
+It is not hidden.
+It is done this in what used to be a safe place for Cantonese Chinese people, seeking refuge, often for essentially being "guilty of democracy".

+I was wondering why we were also okay with sending me mooncakes once I brought that up into the feed.

 ---